OmkarSG07/BasicAutoPython/README.md

 - You can modify the `directory` and `file_name` variables to suit your needs.
 - The script runs indefinitely to monitor file changes.
 To stop it, simply interrupt the execution (Ctrl+C in most terminals).

-Let me know if you need further assistance with the script or modifications to suit your use case!